valenthr/developers_survey_analysis/README.md

 # Python developers survey analysis
-Answering selected questions about age, location, industry, degree and salaries of python developers based on [Stack Overflow's annual survey](https://survey.stackoverflow.co/])
+Answering selected questions about age, location, industry, degree and salaries of python developers.
+## Data
+All answers is based on [Stack Overflow's annual survey](https://survey.stackoverflow.co/]), in which take part more then 60 000 developers
+## Purpose
+Evaluate the value and importance of Python for developers
 ## Questions and answers
 1. How many participants in the survey?
 65437
 2. How many respondents answered all questions?
 6306